medz/routingkit/README.md

 router.register(0, [PathComponent.constant('foo'), PathComponent.constant('bar')]);
 ```

-#### Parameter
+### Parameter

-这是一个参数 path 组件，它允许在此位置注册任何请求字符串。参数路径组件用 `:` 前缀指定，后面的字符串用作参数名称。

-你可以在匹配完成路由之后从 `Parameters` 对象中获取参数值。

 This is a parameter path component, which allows any request string to be registered at this location.
 Parameter path components are specified with the `:` prefix, and the following string is used as the parameter name.

-You can get the parameter value from the `Parameters` object after the route is matched.
+You can get the parameter value from the `Parameters` object after the route is matched:

 ```dart
 // represents the path `/foo/:bar`